Vesper-Works/OuterWildsOnline/README.md

 Once the mod is downloaded, press the CONNECT TO SERVER button and then RESUME EXPEDITION.

+Config options:
+Server address - Keep as gameserver.hopto.org unless joining unofficial servers.
+Player Colour - A 255,255,255 RGB colour setting changing the tint of your Hearthian.

 Any questions?
 Feel free to ping me on the Outer Wilds Discord - @Vesper

 Want to contribute?
 Great!
 Check out the TODO project and have a go at creating something there, if you need any help or guidence, give me a ping in the [Outer Wilds Modding Discord](https://discord.gg/9vE5aHxcF9)!